 T-Mobile Consent Requirements – If a property owner ever wants to monetize their lease either for additional working capital or to de-risk the possibility of losing the revenue in any de-commissioning, etc. due to mergers among the carriers, we strongly recommend you find a way to eliminate any ‘consent to assign’ or ‘consent to sell’ from a T-Mobile lease.
 Removing it is NOT possible once the lease is established (why would they?) but if you are negotiating a new T-Mobile lease, it would very much benefit you to strike any such language.
 While T-Mobile has no history of purchasing their own leases back, our understanding is that they will only consent to a sale if the buyer gives them a sizable reduction in their rent and agrees to make it difficult to impossible for them to re-sell or re-finance the lease as part of their own portfolios.
 This results in much lower prices or, worse yet, a complete inability of the better capitalized buyers to make an offer on your lease at all.

-AT&T Right of First Refusal buy-back initiative – In 2017, AT&T quietly announce the availability of a significant pool of capital to proactively purchase their own rooftop and ground leases from their landlords who are interested in lease monetization.
-This program was put in place to prevent both the landlords and AT&T from being taken advantage of by unscrupulous buyers.
+AT&T Tower and Right of First Refusal buy-back initiative – In 2018 AT&T quietly announce the availability of a significant pool of capital to proactively purchase their own rooftop and ground leases as well as towers from their landlords who are interested in selling or monetization.
+This program was put in place to prevent both the landlords and AT&T from being taken advantage of by unscrupulous buyers and has continued to this day and TCA manages this process for them performing valuation analyses at their request.